 “Nish nish,” came a sound at her feet.

 After a few twists and loops, she returned to the tree, flying up through the bottom branches.
 Despite thick outer clusters of leaves, dark green but veined and limned with white, the interior was practically hollow when compared to other trees.
 At an early age, she had realized how easily she could maneuver her way inside the branches.
-Even a person on the ground below the tree would not have been able to see her flying amongst the sparse branches, something that had always appealed to her.
+Even a person on the ground could not have seen her flying amongst the sparse branches, something that had always appealed to her.

 The cool of the winter apples fogged her breath as she picked them.
 Each white fruit was identical, something she found magical, despite the witch’s mundane description of symmetrical growth.
 To Tildy, an explanation made the thing no less enchanting.

-The cottage lay planted beneath the ancient trees of Eddleweld, the branches of which sometimes buffeted its roof.
+The cottage lay planted beneath the ancient trees of Eddlweld, the branches of which sometimes buffeted its roof.
 As a little girl, Tildy had thought the trees were trying to remove the top of the cottage, something she again considered from this vantage point.
 To visitors, the looming trees and encroaching turf were sometimes interpreted as efforts by the forest to reclaim the cottage.
-Not that there were many visitors, and almost none of them were strangers.
+Not that there were many callers, and almost none of them were strangers.
 As she thought about it, she couldn’t remember the last time an unannounced guest had arrived.
-The witch always seemed to know when anyone was coming.
+The witch always knew when anyone was coming.

-She watched her adoptive mother silently approach on feet rarely shoed.
-As usual, she gave the cursed spot in the Garden’s center a wide berth.
-Even from this distance, Tildy could see the ring of scorched rocks, and within, the black grass that must have twisted in agony before dying.
-The place had not changed in all the years she had resided in Dappledown.
+Tildy watched her give the cursed spot a wide berth.
+As usual.
+Even from the treetop, she could see the ring of scorched rocks, and within, the black grass that must have twisted in agony before dying.
+The place had not changed in all the years Tildy had resided in Dappledown.
 No snow fell upon it and no rain cleansed it.
-Nothing grew within and even the animals stayed away from the dead blemish in the living heart of the Garden.
+Nothing grew within and even the animals avoided the dead blemish in the living heart of the Garden.